 Inspired by the Alsatian flammenküche, which is a tart with onions, cream, and bacon, this dish is an homage to cuisine from German-speaking Europe (Alsace, Austria, Belgium, and Germany in particular).
 Because we like to make things a little more interesting, we decided to add some leeks, crème fraîche, and a mix of herbs.
 Serve this tart alone, or paired with a Butter Lettuce and Pumpkin Seed Salad.

-What to buy: Please take the time to make this dough from scratch, which will lend a flaky butteriness to the dish.
+What to buy: We recommend taking the time to make this dough from scratch with our Pie Dough recipe, which will lend a flaky butteriness to the dish.
 Of course, if you are short on time, go ahead and use a store-bought crust.
 Just try to get the best you can find.

 Crème fraîche is a naturally thickened fresh cream with a tangy flavor and a rich texture, and it does not curdle or separate when heated.
 If you can’t find it, sour cream is a decent substitute.